504-588-2000

 5. Exclusions for Service Delivery

-If you decide not to invest in the IT improvements that the cybersecurity services provider recommends, you can expect exclusions that limits services and their liability if anything bad should happen.
+If you decide not to invest in the IT improvements that the cybersecurity services provider recommends, you can expect exclusions that limit services and their liability if anything bad should happen.
 For example, out-of-support operating systems present known vulnerabilities, so if you decline to update those systems, your provider may decline to support them.

 Check the statement of work for other exclusions that may apply or present additional costs such as onsite work.
 Additionally, if you allow unauthorized individuals to work on your IT systems, be prepared for additional costs if they cause harm or a cyber event happens.